TheresaUlwahn/project-happy-thoughts/README.md

-# Happy Thoughts
+# Happy Thoughts a happy version of Twitter

+A Happy Thoughts kind of Twitter, send a message of what makes you happy right now and you or someone else can like it!

-Upon building this site, I was able to practice my React state skills by fetching and posting data to an API, which I also build from scratch using MongoDB and Node.JS.
+This project has been all about using React state skills by fetching and posting data to an API, to a backend which I also build from scratch.

 ## To build

-Run npm install
+Run "npm install"
-Run script npm start
+Run script "npm start"

 ## View it live

 https://mrsucodesproject11thehappythoughts.netlify.com/

-And here the code is for the API build from scratch in the backend: https://github.com/TheresaUlwahn/project-happy-thoughts-api
+And here the code is for the API in the backend: https://github.com/TheresaUlwahn/project-happy-thoughts-api

 Heroku for the API: https://project-happy-thoughts-api.herokuapp.com/

 ## What I'm proud of with my code

-* How to use APIs in React, firing requests within `useEffect`.
+* The use of APIs in React, firing requests within `useEffect`.
-* How to put the result of API responses into React state to show in the page.
+* How I put the result of API responses into React state to show in the page.
-* What it's like to work with an API which you both send and receive data from.
+* To show my skills in working with an API, which you both send and receive data from.

 ## What is build

-* The page follows the design as closely as possible
+* A form to post new thoughts
 * The page lists the most recent thoughts
-* The page has a form to post new thoughts
-* The page has the heart button to send likes on a thought
+* Every thought has a heart button to send likes
-* Code follows Technigo’s code guidelines.

 ## Next step
 Refactor the code
 Move the postrequest from App.js to HappyForm.js
+Css can never be enough